 Imagine this: Your students are going to write an essay on the stages of butterfly metamorphosis.

 Some students have seen butterflies grow through the different stages at a local science museum.
 These students are excited to share what they know.
-Other students don’t know anything about butterflies and are nervous to write about the topic.
-And some students don’t like to write—they dread this activity from the moment you say “essay.”
+Other students don’t know anything about butterflies and are nervous about writing on this topic.
+And some students don’t like to write — they dread this activity from the moment you say “essay.”

 In any class, you know there’s a wide range of enthusiasm, background, and skills among your students.
-When you plan with this range in mind, you could approach the lesson in several ways.
+When you plan with this range in mind, you can approach the lesson in several ways.